 Rules for Significant figures in Subtraction

 Rules: First, do the usual subtraction.
-Then round off the result in smallest significant figures that any of the given numbers have.
-Focus on significant digits after he decimal only.
+Then round off the result in the smallest significant figures that any of the given numbers have.
+Focus on significant digits after the decimal only.

 Example: Subtract 1.72 from 5.218 in significant figures.

-Now 1.72 has smallest number of significant digit after decimal.
-So, answer will be 3.50 in significant figures after the rounding off.
-Because we cannot write 3.49 as next digit is greater than 5.
-So we have to add 1 with 9.
+Now 1.72 has the smallest number of significant digits after the decimal.
+So, the answer will be 3.50 in significant figures after the rounding off.

-Now the number 3 has smallest significant figure after decimal.
-So the result will not contain the digit after decimal.
-So, answer is 8 as 7 is odd any after 7 there is 5.
+Now the number 3 has the smallest significant figure after the decimal which is nothing.
+So the result will not contain any digit after the decimal.
+Therefore, the answer is 8 as 7 is odd any after 7 there is 5.

-Multiplication of 5 with 2.5 is 12.5.
-But among the given numbers 5 has no digit after decimal.
-So, answer will be 12.
+The multiplication of 5 with 2.5 is 12.5.
+But among the given numbers 5 has no digit after the decimal.
+So, the answer will be 12.

 Rules: Perform the usual division and then write the result in the form the smallest number of significant figures that the given numbers have.

-Division of 5.5 by 3.11 is 1.7684… Now, among the given numbers 5.5 has one digit after decimal and 3.11 has two digits after decimal.
-So answer should contain the minimum digit after decimal which is up to one.
-So, answer is 1.8 after rounding off.
+The division of 5.5 by 3.11 is 1.7684… Now, among the given numbers, 5.5 has one digit after the decimal and 3.11 has two digits after the decimal.
+So, the answer should contain the minimum digit after the decimal which is up to one.
+Hence the answer is 1.8 after rounding off.